FOSSBilling/FOSSBilling/README.md

 This guide assumes you already have [Docker](https://docs.docker.com/get-docker/), [Git](https://git-scm.com) and [GNU make](https://www.gnu.org/software/make/) installed.

-We've finally created a docker image, however, as FOSSbilling is still under heavy development and testing, so is the docker image.
+We've created an official docker image, however, just as FOSSbilling is still under heavy development and testing, so is the docker image.

 The image and install instructions can be found **[here](https://github.com/FOSSBilling/Docker)**.